-Our guidance counselors serve a vital role in maximizing student success.
-They provide post-secondary education planning and support in regards to academic and social development.
+Our guidance counselors serve a vital role in maximizing student success in collaboration with parents, teachers, administrators, and community members.
+They provide post-secondary education planning, preparation and support in regards to academic and social development.
 They encourage goal setting and responsible decision-making.
-They work in collaboration with parents, teachers, administrators, and community members.
-They coordinate mentor ship training and tutoring.
+They serve as leaders for our school-wide anti-bullying initiative.
+They coordinate mentor ship training and one-on-one tutoring.
 And, they promote both paid and volunteer student work opportunities.

 Our guidance counselors offer one-on-one high school and career education planning sessions utilizing the myBlueprint platform. myBlueprint is an interactive online education planning tool designed for students in grades 8-12.
 Students utilize the program to set goals, prepare an annual course schedule, track high school graduation requirements, and explore post-secondary programs and institutions across Canada.
 The myBlueprint planner design was influenced by the Ministry of Education’s Creating Pathways to Success policy document.